Spring Garden Revival

 Burlington Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Burlington enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect neighborhood quality of life.
-Mowing is permitted on weekdays from 7:00 AM-9:00 PM, Saturdays 8:00 AM-8:00 PM, and Sunday hours may vary—always verify with local bylaws.
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for their lower noise output.
-Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing through the Burlington Building Department.
-The Burlington Police Department may enforce noise and nuisance regulations, so adherence to all local codes is essential for both residents and contractors.
-Burlington Building Department
+Burlington enforces strict municipal ordinances regarding mowing equipment operation and noise.
+Permitted hours are weekdays 7:00 AM-9:00 PM, Saturdays 8:00 AM-8:00 PM, with Sunday hours subject to local bylaws.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
+Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
+For enforcement or clarification of local codes, contact the Building Department or the Police Department.

 29 Center Street, Burlington, MA 01803